vmware/vmware-aria-operations-integration-sdk/doc/mp-test.md

   -d DURATION, --duration DURATION
                         Duration of the long run in h hours, m minutes, or s seconds.
   -i COLLECTION_INTERVAL, --collection-interval COLLECTION_INTERVAL
-                        Amount of time to wait between collections.
+                        Amount of time to wait between collection start times.
+If a collection surpasses this interval, the next collection is delayed.
   -t TIMEOUT, --timeout TIMEOUT
                         Timeout limit for REST request performed.
-By default, the timeout will be set to 1.5 the time of a collection interval.
+By default, the timeout will be set to 1.5 times the duration of the collection interval.
 ```
 ### Interactive Prompts